wirbel-at-vdr-portal/QStart/README.md

 ![doc/QStart.png](doc/QStart.png)

+# Installation
+No need for an installation.
+Just copy the exe to a convenient folder.

 # Configuring QStart
 This tool depends on one folder with Windows shortcuts to programs (*.lnk).
 The default folder is